CubE135/Nerdquiz/README.md

 docker build . -t something/nerdquiz
 ```

-Then, run the command from the "Usage" Section above with the corresponding image name.
+Then, run the command from the "Usage"-Section above with the corresponding image name.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)